 The projection for a current account deficit in FY22 comes even as India has recorded the highest ever merchandise exports of $ 95 billion in the April-June quarter of the current fiscal year (FY22).
 This is 85% higher than exports of Q1 of 2020-21 and 18% higher than the exports of Q1 of 2019-20.
 It is also 16% more than the previous highest Q1 exports of 2018-19 ($ 82 billion) and is higher than the earlier peak of exports in Q4 of 2020-21 ($ 90 billion).

-The brokerage report said that despite the position of the current account deficit this year, healthy capital flows will ensure FY22 BoP (balance of payment) remains in a surplus of $ 50 billion.
+The brokerage report said that despite the current account deficit position this year, healthy capital flows will ensure FY22 BoP (balance of payment) remains in a surplus of $ 50 billion.

 Positive BoP dynamics should also ideally help keep a mild upward bias on INR vs. Dollar especially as global liquidity continues to chase carry in EM (emerging markets) economies, although selectively.